A city worth living in

 Wohnquartier Herbertzstraße, Krefeld

-Over the past 20 years, urban planning has played an important role in the development of China and its geography.
+Over the past 20 years, urban design has played an important role in the development of China and its geography.
 Only here whole cities are designed to this extent on the drawing board.

 Cities for satisfied residents